Coretta Scott King: Civil Rights Movement

 On September 1, 1954, Martin became the full-time pastor of Dexter Avenue Baptist Church.
 King's devotion to the cause while giving up on her own musical ambitions would become symbolic of the actions of African-American women during the movement.
 The couple moved into the church's parsonage on South Jackson Street shortly after this.
 Coretta became a member of the choir and taught Sunday school, as well as participating in the Baptist Training Union and Missionary Society.
 She made her first appearance at the First Baptist Church on March 6, 1955, where according to E. P. Wallace, she "captivated her concert audience".

-The Kings welcomed their first child Yolanda on November 17, 1955, who was named at Coretta's insistence and became the church's attention.
-After her husband became involved in the Montgomery bus boycott, King often received threats directed towards him.
-In January 1956, King answered numerous phone calls threatening her husband's life, as rumors intended to make African Americans dissatisfied with King's husband spread that Martin had purchased a Buick station wagon for her.
+The Kings' first child was born on November 17, 1955, and was named Yolanda at Coretta's insistence.
+After Martin Luther King became involved in the Montgomery bus boycott, Mrs. King often received threats directed towards him.
+In January 1956, she answered numerous phone calls threatening her husband's life, as rumors intended to make African Americans dissatisfied with Martin Luther King spread that he had purchased a Buick station wagon for her.
 Martin would give her the nickname "Yoki", and thereby, allow himself to refer to her out of her name.
-By the end of the boycott, Mrs. King and her husband had come to believe in nonviolent protests as a way of expression consistent with biblical teachings.
-Two days after the integration of Montgomery's bus service, on December 23, a gunshot rang through the front door of the King home while King, her husband and Yolanda were asleep.
+By the end of the boycott, the Kings had come to believe in nonviolent protests as a way of expression consistent with biblical teachings.
+Two days after the integration of Montgomery's bus service, on December 23, a gunshot rang through the front door of the King home while the King family were asleep.
 The three were not harmed.
 On Christmas Eve of 1955, King took her daughter to her parents' house and met with her siblings as well.
 Yolanda was their first grandchild.
-King's husband joined them the next day, at dinner time.
+Martin joined them the next day, at dinner time.